snototter/viren2d/docs/source/index.rst

 **What is it good for?**
    This library is designed to overlay *detections, trajectories, hand & body poses* and more on image data.
-Additionally, it provides interfaces to colorize input useful to inspect or highlight structure in your data.
+Additionally, it provides several colorization options to represent data by false colors, useful to inspect or highlight structure and features in your data more easily.
    Finally, it can be used as a simplistic drawing toolbox, if basic shapes are all you need.